 We can only offer psychosexual services to people living in areas covered by Oxfordshire County Council (find your local council on the GOV.UK website).
-If you live outside of this area, please contact your local sexual health service instead.
+If you live outside this area, please contact your local sexual health service instead.

 What is psychosexual therapy